<img height="1" width="1" src="https://www.facebook.com/tr?id=922328371831790&amp;ev=PageView &amp;noscript=1">

 Maintaining a competitive advantage in your industry requires you to have talented and knowledgeable people on your payroll.
 And in order to keep your staff up to date on the latest trends and developments, you have to make an investment in regular education and training.
 But as you’ve noticed, the costs can quickly add up.
 Learning how to lower these costs will make effective training a more feasible task.

 Employee training programs can be expensive.
-According to one study on the topic, organizations spend an average of $1,208 per employee.
-For smaller companies with fewer than 500 employees, that number is closer to $1,888 per employee.
-Then there’s the time aspect.
-Companies spend an average of 31.5 hours per year training employees, which is time that could otherwise be dedicated towards sales.
+According to one study on the topic, organizations spend an average of $1,283 per employee on training.
+But financial investments are not the only important consideration.
+In 2024, companies spend an average of 47 hours per employee training, which is time that could otherwise be dedicated towards sales or more profitable initiatives.

 Without proper training, businesses often suffer from high employee turnover, fail to exploit the full value of new hires, miss out on establishing competitive advantages, fail to maximize productivity, and come up short in terms of creativity and innovation.